scylladb/scylla-code-samples/Rust_Scylla_Driver/notes/restserver/README.md

 ## Env Vars

+see .env for dev builds
+or set in env of your shell:

 - `PORT`: Port to run the REST API.
 - `REGION`: AWS Region where the bucket is located.
 - `RUST_LOG`: Log level